elenagutiv/ga-wfas/README.md

 We perform the comparison by plotting an histogram for each procedure and test case.
 The histogram represents the distribution of weights observed by the two procedures.

-Write the following commands in the command line inside the folder 'ga-wfas'.
+Write the following commands in the command line inside the folder ga-wfas.

     make clean
     make